Non Compete Lawsuit FAQs

 Is It Worth Contesting the Non-Compete Lawsuit?Determining whether to fight a non-compete lawsuit depends on various factors.
 Your attorney will assess your agreement's enforceability and any potential counterclaims or defenses.
 The strategy may involve early settlement negotiations or a robust defense based on the analysis of your case's merits.

-Will I Be Liable for Damages?While it's possible for employers to seek damages, they often aim for a court order to prevent competition during the specified agreement period.
+Will I Be Liable for Damages Under the Non Compete?While it's possible for employers to seek damages, they often aim for a court order to prevent competition during the specified agreement period.
 Liquidated damages, if present in your contract, may not always be enforceable.
 However, your attorney will evaluate the circumstances to determine potential liability.

-Can My Employer Hinder My Employment After Layoff?Non-compete agreements signed before October 1, 2018, may restrict your employment prospects after a layoff.
+Can a Non Compete Stop Me From Working After Layoff?Non-compete agreements signed before October 1, 2018, may restrict your employment prospects after a layoff.
 However, newer Massachusetts laws prevent the enforcement of such restrictions if your termination was not your fault.
 Consult with your attorney to understand your situation better.

 Is Compensation Required During the Non-Compete Period?Your entitlement to compensation during the non-compete period depends on when you signed the agreement.
 If signed after October 1, 2018, employers typically must pay at least 50% of your highest earnings for the restricted period.
 Earlier agreements may not have the same provisions.